faulknercs/Knockstrap/README.md

 ### Description

-Bindings Library for the knockout to twitter bootstrap.
+Knockstrap is binding library for Knockout.js, which provides binding to Twitter Bootstrap widgets

 #### Supported widgets: